 We are going to see three physical mistakes, four conceptual, one emotional and two linked to creativity.
 These are not absolutes since many categories of mistakes may have features related to different parts.
 For each item I’m providing also a quick ‘fix’ to help you make progress in that particular area.

 – Mistakes related to technique: this is the classic mistake, so much so that many drummers think it’s the only one that exists.
 Missing a note, stumbling, hesitating, not being consistent, hitting a rim instead of the drumhead, losing coordination, dropping a stick.
-Solution: do your homework especially on the fundamentals.
+Solution: do your homework especially on the fundamentals of drumming.
 Keep reviewing and reinforcing them on a regular basis.

 – Rhythmic mistakes: these are mainly inaccuracies that happen when a certain figure we play is sloppy, and therefore our beats and fills that use it are not precise.
 It could be caused by not understanding the pattern (conceptual mistake), but most likely we haven’t repeated the correct motions for long enough.
 Solution: isolate the grouping that give you trouble and spend a couple of weeks on those.